Rick2323/tina-test/content/pages/home.md

           filler text.
     _template: features
   - tagline: This is a new tagline!
-    headline: This is a test
+    headline: This is a test bla bla
     text: >
       This project is set up to show you the basics of working with Tina.
 You're looking at the landing page, which pulls content from